ciscops/cidrbot/README.md

     Using the link above, create the following two webhooks
         - (Use bot's access token)(name : 'Direct Message')(targetUrl)(resource : 'messages')('event' : 'created')('filter': 'roomType=direct')
         - (Use bot's access token)(name : 'Bot add to room')(targetUrl)(resource : 'memberships')('event' : 'created')

+9) Enabling the timed actions:
+    - To ensure the daily and weekly reminders work, in aws console, enable both timers as they are set to off by default

+    - Side note, testing the daily and weekly reminders:
+    Create an aws lambda test with the values

+     - { "Type": "Timer"}
+     and for test 2
+     - { "Type": "Weekly Timer"}

+     Timer will send the daily room message with all issues and prs Weekly timer will send all users with reminders enabled, a direct message to review the issues/prs assigned to them.
 #### Build on MacOS

 ##### Create builder image (only needs to be done once)